scalameta/metaconfig/readme.md

 - [Ficus](https://github.com/iheartradio/ficus)
 - [Circe](https://github.com/circe/circe) "patch" readers, see [this SO answer](http://stackoverflow.com/a/39639397/1469245)

-I did not find an alternative that fits all requirements in the "aim of metaconfig" listed above.
-I also wanted to experiment with new-style macro annotations using scala.meta.
+I did not find an alternative that fits my personal needs, so I created metaconfig (I also wanted an excuse to use the new scala.meta macro system!).